rwols/gintonic/README.md

 Git Instructions
 ================

 The Gintonic git repo is hosted at a site called "The Storehouse".
 It's a pretty obscure site, I think it's a site managed by just one guy.
-It's also a pretty new site, so some things are still a bit buggy.
+It's also a new site, so some things are still a bit buggy.
 In particular, setting up SSH keys seems to fail everytime.
 If you are a new user setting up an SSH key, let me (Raoul) know so that I can email the guy behind Storehouse.

 For every machine that you want to use the Gintonic git repo with, you NEED to set up an SSH key for that machine.

 Once you have an SSH key set up (see section below on how to do that), you can do

 	$ git clone <your-username>@sthse.co:/code/gt.git